Sign In / Sign Out

 Can I invite friends or family to attend?

-Camp SESE is only for new SESE majors (transfers and freshmen).
+No, Camp SESE is only for incoming SESE freshmen.

 Can I attend Camp SESE if I'm not yet a SESE major?

-No, Camp SESE is only for new SESE majors (transfers and freshmen).
+No, Camp SESE is only for incoming SESE freshmen

 Can I request a roommate?